model-railroad/vision/README.md

 * FasterXML [Jackson Databind](https://github.com/FasterXML/jackson-databind).
 * Eclipse [Jetty](https://www.eclipse.org/jetty/).

-Rendering for v0.2 relies on:
+Rendering for v0.2 relies on VLC, found here:

 * [VLC](https://www.videolan.org/vlc/) and [vlcj](https://github.com/caprica/vlcj).

-For linux:
+* Side Note: __vlcj__ is GPL v3 and not LGPL as one would expect from a library.

+For linux, install VLC on the system first:

 `$ apt install vlc libvlc5`